codership/documentation/galeracluster/source/documentation/notification-cmd-example.rst

    # mv my-wsrep-notify.sh /usr/bin

-In addition to this, given that the notification command contains your root password, change the ownership to the ``mysql`` user and make the script is executable only by that user.
+In addition to this, given that the notification command contains your root password, change the ownership to the ``mysql`` user and make sure the script is executable only by that user.

 .. code-block:: console